Native American Baskets

-Did the geometric designs on Indian baskets have meanings?
-The answer is yes and no. Most of the symbolism in Indian art was realistic and not geometric - the painted art showed pictures of people and events.
+Did the geometric designs on baskets have meanings?
+The answer is yes and no. Most of the symbolism in Native American art was realistic and not geometric - the painted art showed pictures of people and events.
 The geometric designs woven in baskets were not religious in nature.
 Nor did they stand for things like symbols of good luck.
 Someone might be carrying a basket and trip and because of that, avoid a snakebite.
 Suddenly, that basket might become a lucky basket.
 But baskets were not created with designs that gave you luck.

 Collecting Materials: Secret basket making techniques were handed down from mother to daughter.
 Roots and twigs had to be soaked just right.
 Basket making was then, and still is, an art.
 Most baskets were made in the winter months.
 All summer long basket-making materials were collected.
 Grass was used like embroidery thread.
 Certain grasses were collected because of their strength and colors.
 Some women hiked into the mountains, the deserts, or the deep woods far from their homes to collect grass to make baskets.
 That was a dangerous thing to do.